 Symptoms of External Parasites on Chickens

-If your chickens are suffering from chicken mites or lice you will see these signs:
+If your chickens are suffering from chicken mites or lice you may see the following signs:

 - Raised Scales – Chicken mites burrow under the scales on a chicken’s legs, making them stand up in irritation.
 Raised scales are often the first sign of an infection.